-In this post we will learn about what we need to do to insure our home, car and business, as well as how to prepare each for an impending storm.
+In this post, we will learn about what we need to do to insure our home, car, and business, as well as how to prepare each for an impending storm.

 The first thing to understand is that no one policy covers everything.
 Your homeowners’ policy will protect you from damage caused by hurricanes and a host of other disasters.
 However, it will also tell you what it doesn’t cover.

-Among the disasters not covered is flood.
+Among the disasters not covered is flooding.
 In order to protect your home fully, you may also need a flood policy, especially if you live in an area that can be affected by storm surge and water rise.

 The National Flood Insurance Program offers two policies:

 - Dwelling – covers the physical structure of the home after a flood.

 - Contents – covers the belongings inside your home.

 Review your policies.
 Know what you’re covered for.

 Most standard home policies cover the following damage to the structure of your home: